 top of page

-The Aspirations: Supporting Students' Futures and When I Grow Up: Supporting Students' Futures courses draw on a significant program of research involving more than 15,000 surveys and 1000 interviews/focus groups with students, teachers and their parents/carers.
-The image below provides an overview of research.
-Details of each of the projects and links to published research are listed after the image below.
+Our two professional development courses, Supporting Students' Futures and When I Grow Up, draw on a significant program of research involving more than 15,000 surveys and 1000 interviews and focus groups with students, teachers and their parents and carers.

 The Aspirations Longitudinal study